The Ultimate Doggie Backpacking Gear Checklist

 Dog toys

 Pack a few of your dog's favorite toys to keep them entertained during downtime while backpacking.
 Consider toys that are lightweight, durable, and suitable for outdoor use.
-Interactive toys, such as puzzle toys or treat-dispensing toys, can provide and keep your dog engaged.
+Interactive toys, such as puzzle toys or treat-dispensing toys, can provide mental stimulation and keep your dog engaged.

 Dog puzzle toys

 Puzzle toys can help keep your dog mentally stimulated and entertained while backpacking.
-Look for toys that challenge your dog's problem-solving and provide rewards or treats.
+Look for toys that challenge your dog's problem-solving skills and provide rewards or treats.
 Consider the size and difficulty level to ensure they are suitable for your dog's abilities.

 Dog agility equipment